 - 07. Targeting

-- 08. Campaign How you optimize impacts who sees your Facebook ad.
-Facebook will show your ad to people most likely to perform your desired action.
+- 08. Campaign The Performance Goal is chosen within the ad set and determines optimization and delivery.
+How you optimize impacts who sees your ad.
+Meta will show your ad to people most likely to perform your desired action.
+More

 - 09. Reporting and Measurement